vibhashree1/big-data-challenge/README.md

   - __Load__ the data frames to the tables into the RDS instance.

-  The content of the ZEPL notebooks was copied into these [Jupyter Notebooks](./Notebooks/).

 ### Level 2

 * SQL queries to analyze the data can be found [here](./Scripts/stats.sql) and